bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Resources/BUGS.md

 - [x] new message on thread fails to send or return to previous screen
     - logic works; must be a UI bug
     - was not popping to previous VC
-- [ ] threads not showing on threadsTableVC
+- [x] threads not showing on threadsTableVC
     - messages were not decoding correctly; similar problem as with message threads
+- [x] threads reordering on subsequent views of threadsTableVC
+    - actually reloading on subsequent views
+- [x] Can create empty messages without sender